Guantanamo Bay Naval Base

 Since taking power in 1959, the Cuban government has consistently protested against the U.S. presence on Cuban soil, arguing that the base was imposed on Cuba by force and is illegal under international law.
-The lease requires either bilateral consent or full U.S. military withdrawal in order to terminate lease.
-Since 2002, the naval base has maintained the Guantanamo Bay detention camp, for alleged unlawful combatants captured in Afghanistan, Iraq, and other places during the war on terror.
-Cases of alleged torture of prisoners by the U.S. military, and their denial of protection under the Geneva Conventions, have been criticized.
+The lease requires either bilateral consent or full U.S. military withdrawal in order to be terminated.
+Since 2002, the naval base has maintained the Guantanamo Bay detention camp for alleged unlawful combatants captured in Afghanistan, Iraq, and other places during the war on terror.
+Cases of alleged torture of prisoners by the U.S. military and their denial of protection under the Geneva Conventions have been criticized.
 The base has been a focal point for debates over civil liberties, notably influenced by the landmark 2008 Supreme Court decision in Boumediene v.
 Bush.
 This ruling affirmed the constitutional right of detainees to challenge their detention via habeas corpus, highlighting the ongoing tensions between national security and civil liberties.